-The command C:\Program Files\CXFS\cxfslicense is installed to assist with license validation; see "Configuring the FLEXIm License for Windows", page 133.
+The command C:\Program Files\CXFS\cxfslicense assists with license validation; see "Configuring the FLEXIm License for Windows" on page 150.

-The command C:\Program Files\CXFS\cxfs\info is installed to display in a human-readable format the current state of the node in the cluster; see "Windows Log Files and Cluster Status", and "Verifying the Cluster", page 149.
+The command C:\Program Files\CXFS\cxfs_info displays the current state of the node in the cluster in a graphical user interface; see "Windows Log Files and Cluster Status" and "Verifying the Cluster" on page 165.